Emergency Response Information Kit (ERIK)

 - The WFPS Public Education Branch offers presentations to community groups to explain the ERIK program and the importance of completing a kit.
 To book a presentation, contact the WFPS by email firstname.lastname@example.org or phone 204-986-6380.

-- The kit also contains a health care directive and organ donor card (not mandatory for people to complete, but available if they choose).
+- Space for your health care directive (not mandatory to complete, but available if you choose)

 - Information about how to register intent to be a donor using Manitoba’s online organ and tissue donor registry.

 - A sticker for the front entrance of your house which alerts paramedics to look for your E.R.I.K.

 - A magnet to hold the information packet in place on your refrigerator door